More than a name: the story behind the finger.

 Yes, but only biologically speaking.

 Because Finger is proof that Galileo’s disciples have not ended.
-As long as there are people in the world willing to dedicate their lives to the search for innovative ideas and to constantly challenge the status quo for the better, Galileo’s legacy will not be lost.
+As long as there are people willing to dedicate their lives to the search for innovative ideas and to constantly challenge the status quo for the better, Galileo’s legacy isn’t just remembered.
+It evolves.